erikeidt/erikeidt.github.io/The-Double-E-Method.md

 	  * depending on next input, simply stay in current state or switch to the other
 	  * current state tells us whether operator is unary or binary
 	* Two simple stacks
-	  * the stacks used to manage precedence and bind partial expressions to operators
+	  * the stacks are used to manage precedence and bind partial expressions to operators

 * Complete
 	* Handles unary negation, indirection, subtraction, multiplication, prefix, postfix, ternary operators.